 Betly | April 27, 2022 |

 It wasn’t until 2021 that the Arkansas Racing Commission discussed the possibility of mobile betting and started developing rules and regulations for the topic.
-Those rules eventually received approval, and in April 2022, the Betly Sportsbook became the first legal mobile betting app in the state.
+Those rules eventually received approval, and in April 2022, the Betly Sportsbook became the state's first legal mobile betting app.

 All gambling income also has a 3% state tax.
 While the set rate is 3%, each bettor may be subject to a different tax rate since it is based on their yearly income.
 Like all states with regulated gambling, Arkansas requires bettors to follow the rules.
 For example, customers must be at least 21 to wager in person or online.
-These rules for bettors, along with the rules and regulations for operators, are all enforced by the aforementioned Arkansas Racing Commission.
+The aforementioned Arkansas Racing Commission enforces these rules for bettors and the laws and regulations for operators.

 One of the other rules that the State Racing Commission enforces is remote registration, which allows them to create a betting account on a sportsbook without being present in that location.